 The Nomination Committee, also, ratifies the composition and members of the Committees established by the CEO.
-The composition and members of the Executive Board and the Management Committee are subject to HFSF's consent.

-Furthermore, the Nomination Committee is informed on the selection of members of the Board of Directors of Group's significant subsidiaries, prior to approval from the respective General Assembly.
+Furthermore, the Nomination Committee is informed on the selection of candidates as members of the Board of Directors of Group's significant subsidiaries, prior to their election.

-C.2.3 The Nomination Committee recommends to the Board, for it to put to the shareholders for their approval in General Meeting, the members to be designated as independent non-executive Directors.

-C.2.4 Eurobank's Directors Report, in its Corporate Governance Statement, describes Nomination Committee's work during the previous year.
+- C.2.5 The Nomination Committee recommends to the Board, to propose to the General Meeting for approval, the members to be designated as independent Non-Executive Directors. - C.2.6 Eurobank's Directors Report, in its Corporate Governance Statement, describes Nomination Committee's work during the previous year.